 Did you know that Google and other search engines do not index most of your Amazon listing content?

-Nope… truth is, Google’s job is to direct their users to an assortment of eCommerce options, and not just Amazon.
-While Amazon’s job is to keep their customers shopping within the Amazon marketplace for goods of all kinds.
-Which is why the A9 (Amazon algorithm) is unique, and quite different from Google’s algorithm… and also why creating optimized content for both differ.
+Truth is, Google’s job is to direct web users to an assortment of eCommerce options, and not just Amazon.
+Amazon’s job is to keep their customers shopping within the Amazon marketplace.
+This includes not allowing sellers/ vendors to promote their own sites.
+Which is why the A9 (Amazon algorithm) is unique and quite different from Google’s algorithm.
+And it's also why creating optimized content for both differ.

-As an Amazon seller in an overcrowded niche… that may be frustrating news to you.
+As an Amazon seller… that may be frustrating news to you.